iLPdev/prs/README.md

 ### User Interface Configuration

+Upon initial intallation of PRS, there are five fully configurable adustable container 'windows' included by default: Four containers, two attached to either side of the main display, include various 'adjustable tab windows.'
+The default tabs include the EMCO (communications tabs), Mudlet Mapper, Vitals (self-updating character status gauges), Statistics summarizing the in-game `score` command data, and a Combat tab with dynamic Combo and Rage gauges during battle.

-There are two fully configurable UI elements that are currently included in PRS by default: the EMCO (Communications Tabs and Map) and the Vitals (character Stat guages) windows.
-The UI windows are docked on the right of mudlet's main display upon connection to the game server.
-The windows may be resized by dragging their borders, moved by click/dragging their window title/headings, as well as undocked or closed by clicking on their respective upper-right pop-out or close icons.
+~~The UI windows are docked on the right of mudlet's main display upon connection to the game server.
+The windows may be resized by dragging their borders, moved by click/dragging their window title/headings, as well as undocked or closed by clicking on their respective upper-right pop-out or close icons.~~

 <!-- 1. **Enable GMCP**: You must enable GMCP options on the game server.
 To determine if GMCP in enabled on the server, log into the game and issue the following command: `config gmcp`.
 Displayed under the "Terminal" column are the "gmcp" and "gmcpseenrooms" options.
 If they are not currently set to "on", you may enable them by issuing the `gmcp` and `gmcpseenroom` commands. -->